 INTRODUCTION

 The liver plays a vital role in detoxification, metabolism and digestion, yet poor dietary choices and lifestyle habits can compromise its function.
 One of the most common liver conditions today is non-alcoholic fatty liver disease (NAFLD), which is often linked to obesity, high triglycerides and inflammation.
 Omega-3 fatty acids have been shown to reduce fat accumulation in the liver, lower inflammation and improve liver health.
-Whether obtained through diet or supplements, omega-3s can help protect liver health, prevent disease progression and support overall metabolic health.
+Whether obtained through diet or supplements, omega-3 fatty acids can help protect liver health, prevent disease progression and support overall metabolic health.

 UNDERSTANDING FATTY LIVER DISEASE

 NAFLD occurs when excess fat builds up in the liver, impairing its function and increasing the risk of liver damage.
 It is often associated with insulin resistance, obesity and high cholesterol levels.
 If left untreated, NAFLD can progress to more severe liver conditions such as non-alcoholic steatohepatitis (NASH), fibrosis or cirrhosis.
 Reducing liver fat and inflammation is crucial in preventing long-term complications.
-Incorporating omega-3 fatty acids into a healthy, balanced diet is an effective strategy for managing and preventing fatty liver disease.
+Incorporating omega-3 fatty acids into a healthy and balanced diet is an effective strategy for managing and preventing fatty liver disease.

-HOW OMEGA-3S REDUCE LIVER FAT
+HOW OMEGA-3 FATTY ACIDS REDUCE LIVER FAT

 LOWERING INFLAMMATION FOR BETTER LIVER FUNCTION